aherbjornsen/ButtonBatteryCylinder/README.md

 It incorporates brodykenrick's text_on_OpenSCAD: https://github.com/brodykenrick/text_on_OpenSCAD

-It will create cylindrical cases to store button batteries, and most existing battery types with a configurable number of batteries.
+It will create cylindrical cases to store button batteries, and support most existing battery types with a configurable number of batteries.

 # Development